Skip to content

 On a map, the genuine day trips from Belgrade fall into three easy pockets: north into Vojvodina (Novi Sad and the Fruška Gora hills), a short hop down the Danube to the east and south-east (Smederevo, and at a stretch Golubac), and south into the rolling Šumadija country (Topola).
 All of these sit within roughly an hour to two hours each way, which leaves you real time on the ground.

 The famous mountain names of western Serbia - Zlatibor, Tara, Mokra Gora - are a different proposition.
-They are wonderful, and they are 3 to 4 hours away, so a day trip there is mostly driving.
+They’re wonderful, and they’re 3 to 4 hours away, so a day trip there’s mostly driving.
 Give them a night, or fold them into a road trip, rather than squeezing one in.
 More on that below.

 North: Novi Sad and Fruška Gora

-The single easiest day out is Novi Sad, Serbia’s laid-back second city, and it is the trip I would send a first-timer on.
-The fast Soko train covers the roughly 80 km in 35 to 40 minutes, dropping you a short ride from a pretty pedestrian old town and, across the river, the vast Petrovaradin Fortress.
+The single easiest day out is Novi Sad, Serbia’s laid-back second city, and it’s the trip I would send a first-timer on.
+The fast Soko train covers the roughly 80 km in 32 minutes, dropping you a short ride from a pretty pedestrian old town and, across the river, the vast Petrovaradin Fortress.
 You can walk the ramparts, read the upside-down clock and be back in Belgrade for dinner without ever touching a car.
-The full plan is in our Novi Sad travel guide, and for the citadel itself there is a dedicated Petrovaradin Fortress guide.
+The full plan is in our Novi Sad travel guide, and for the citadel itself there’s a dedicated Petrovaradin Fortress guide.

 Petrovaradin Fortress on the rock above the Danube across from Novi Sad, an easy day trip north of Belgrade